underscoreio/essential-slick/src/pages/selecting.md

 : Boolean column methods.
   Operand and result types should be interpreted as parameters to `Column[_]`.

-### Option Methods
+### Option Methods and Type Equivalence

 Slick models nullable columns in SQL as `Columns` with `Option` types.
-If we have a nullable column in our database, we should always declare it as optional in our `Table`:
+We'll discuss this in some depth in [Chapter 4]{#Modelling}.
+However, as a preview, know that if we have a nullable column in our database, we declare it as optional in our `Table`:

 ~~~ scala
 final class PersonTable(tag: Tag) /* ... */ {